 With a name like Hunter of Hunters, it should be no surprise that the covenant is almost as old as the hunters themselves.
-The Blade of Mercy passed down to the current Hunter of Hunters, Eileen, is made from the same siderite as Gehrman’s Burial Blade, and was decidedly crafted at the old workshop during that same foundational period for Yharnam’s hunters — even the names are complementary; Blade of Mercy (慈悲の刃) versus “Blade of Funeral”. (葬送の刃) Indeed, the description for the Crow Hunter Badge passed down to Eileen in the same manner relates how only hunters who avoid blood-drunkeness while respecting the blood-drunk “comrades” they hunt inherit the duty.
-The first Hunter of Hunters must have also been one of the first hunters, perhaps only second after Gehrman.
+The Blade of Mercy passed down to the current Hunter of Hunters, Eileen, is made from the same meteoric iron as Gehrman’s Burial Blade, and was decidedly crafted at the old workshop during that same foundational period for Yharnam’s hunters — even the names are complementary; Blade of Mercy (慈悲の刃) versus “Blade of Funeral”. (葬送の刃) Indeed, the description for the Crow Hunter Badge passed down to Eileen in the same manner relates how only hunters who avoid blood-drunkeness while respecting the blood-drunk “comrades” they hunt inherit the duty.
+The first Hunter of Hunters must have also been one of the very first hunters, perhaps only second after Gehrman.

 Special “trick weapon” passed down to Hunter Hunters for generations.
 One of the oldest workshop weapons.